Robert Stephen Fritzius

 Mississippi State University, Mississippi State, MS.

-in the northern Negev of Israel and illustrated a monograph on Cathedrals
+Negev of Israel and illustrated a monograph dealing with the transitions from

 1978-1980 - Studied mechanical engineering and Palestinian archaeology.

 analysis using the software for statewide public schools energy audits.

 Feb 1978 - Retired from Navy as Lieutenant USNR.